 We use three treatment processes: physical, biological, and chemical to achieve the mission.
 Each step below reflects one or more of these treatment types.

 The wastewater treatment process begins with two micro-screen units that remove large and small inorganic objects including so-called "flushable" wipes, plastics, wood, and more.
-Then two grit chambers with coarse air bubble diffusors thin the water out, allowing small heavy inorganics such as coffee grounds, eggshells, and rocks to drop out and be removed.
-The wipes often have to be removed by hand as they can severly damage the equipment.
+Then two grit chambers with coarse air bubble diffusers thin the water out, allowing small heavy inorganics such as coffee grounds, eggshells, and rocks to drop out and be removed.
+The wipes often have to be removed by hand as they can severely damage the equipment.
 Wipes and other inorganic material collect in a dumpster before transport to a landfill.